 The government should immediately revoke Article 50 because nothing sensible can be achieved by Theresa May's foolishly self-imposed deadline of March 29.
 Parliament should then set up a grand committee of all MPs who support Brexit.
 (This might simply be self-selected or it might be limited to those MPs who have spoken in the Commons in favour of it.)

-Once parliament had agreed, the plan would be put to the government, which would then report to parliament on its proposal as to how to proceed.
+The government would then consider the proposals, and report to parliament on its suggestion as to how to proceed.